 The disappearance of potassium from anion gap calculations is not a recent phenomenon.
 The disagreement seems to have deep historical roots.
 For instance, in the 1976 article by Witte et al, the existence of the full equation is recognised, but the abbreviated (Na-Cl-HCO3) formula is used.
 In contrast, Bleich et al (1969) used the full equation when they programmed their steampunk archaeotech to automate the interpretation of acid-base disturbances.
 In general the literature is full of inconsistency, and nobody has made any attempt to demonstrate an outcome benefit or even any positive or negative influence on any clinically irrelevant outcome.

-So, in a series of acidosis scenarios, there will be a range of electrolyte values where the use or non-use of potassium will give rise to slightly different interpretations of the acid-base distrubance, because the conventional thresholds for interpretations remain the same.
+So, in a series of acidosis scenarios, there will be a range of electrolyte values where the use or non-use of potassium will give rise to slightly different interpretations of the acid-base disturbance, because the conventional thresholds for interpretations remain the same.
 To model the influence of using different anion gap equations, one might plot delta ratios in a scenario where all electrolytes other than chloride are stable.
 In the graph below, the sodium potassium and bicarbonate remain 145, 5 and 10, respectively.
 The delta ratios calculated using both possible anion gap equations are plotted.
+The delta ratio calculations are also altered for this experiment; logic dictates that when you omit potassium, you should also change the expected AG value.
+According to the RCPA, the anion gap range WITH potassium is 8-16, i.e. you'd take 12 as the reference value for delta ratio calculations.
+Without potassium the range is 4-13, i.e. the reference value would be 8.5.

-From this, it is apparent that there will be ranges of results where the equations disagree in a way which might be clinically significant.
-At the lower end of the delta ratio range, there is a range ov values over which the presence of a possible normal anion gap metabolic acidosis might not be recognised if you added potassium.
-At the higher range of delta ratios, there will be a value range where the omission of potassium will result in a failure to recognise a concomitant metabolic alkalosis.
-The magnitude of the range over which the equations will disagree will obviously shrink with smaller potassium concentration and grow with larger ones.
+From this, it is apparent that there will be a tiny range of results where the equations disagree in a way which might be clinically significant.
+At the lower end of the delta ratio range, there is a range of values over which the presence of a possible normal anion gap metabolic acidosis might not be recognised if you added potassium.
+At the higher range of delta ratios, there will be a value range where the omission of potassium will result in a failure to recognise a concomitant metabolic alkalosis

 So, which equation do I use to pass the exam?